 Photocopying a poem to hand out in class?
 Showing a video on the circulatory system?
-Posting a copy of the Gettysburg Address to ANGEL?
+Posting a copy of the Gettysburg Address to Blackboard?
 Keep everything copyright compliant.
 The links below give information and resources to make sure what you're doing is legal.

 Topics covered in the brochure are: fair use, the advantage of linking to instead of copying works, and special provisions for displaying or performing works in classes.

 This one-page chart provides users with a snap-shot of your copy rights.

 These brochures are © 2007 Association of Research Libraries and are available for your re-use under a Creative Commons Attribution-NonCommercial 2.5 License.

 From course management systems to e-reserves, technology is changing the way faculty, staff and students share information.
 Check here to verify titles you use in your classes and coursepacks!